zilliztech/phantoscope/docs/site/zh-CN/openapi/README.md

-# Omnisearch open api docs
+# Phantoscope open api docs

 ## How to use it